abdisamadjoe/AWS-Certified-Solutions-Architect-Associate/README.md

 In order to use Access Analyzer for S3 you need to first create an analyzer in IAM Access Analyzer at the account level.

+## Internetwork Traffic Privacy

+Internetwork traffic privacy is about keeping data private as it travels across different networks.

+### AWS PrivateLink (VPC Interface Endpoints)
+Allows you to connect an Elastic Network Interface (ENI) directly to other AWS services (e.g., S3, EC2, Lambda).
+It can also connect to select third-party services via the AWS Marketplace.
+* **Cross-Account:** Yes, AWS PrivateLink can go cross-account.
+* **Permissions:** Has fine-grained permissions via VPC endpoint policies.
+* **Cost:** There is a charge for using AWS PrivateLink.

+### VPC Gateway Endpoint
+Allows you to connect a VPC directly to S3 (or DynamoDB), staying private within the internal AWS network.
+* **Cross-Account:** No, VPC Gateway Endpoints cannot go cross-account.
+* **Permissions:** Does not have fine-grained permissions.
+* **Cost:** There is **no charge** to use VPC Gateway Endpoints.

+## Cross-Origin Resource Sharing (CORS)

+Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any other origins (domain, scheme, or port) than its own from which a browser should permit loading of resources.

+Access is controlled via HTTP headers:

+**Request Headers:**
+* `Origin`
+* `Access-Control-Request-Method`
+* `Access-Control-Request-Headers`

+**Response Headers:**
+* `Access-Control-Allow-Origin`
+* `Access-Control-Allow-Credentials`
+* `Access-Control-Expose-Headers`
+* `Access-Control-Max-Age`
+* `Access-Control-Allow-Methods`

+> **Note:** CORS restricts which websites may access data to be loaded onto its page.

+## S3 Encryption Overview

+### Encryption In Transit
+Data is encrypted by the sender and then decrypted by the receiver.

+### Encryption At-Rest
+* **Client-Side Encryption (CSE):** Data is encrypted by the client and then sent to the server.
+The client has the key; the server will serve the encrypted file since it does not have the key to decrypt when data is requested.
+* **Server-Side Encryption (SSE):** Data is encrypted by the server.
+The server has the key to decrypt when data is requested.

+## S3 - Encryption In Transit

+Encryption In-Transit ensures that data remains confidential and cannot be intercepted or viewed by unauthorized parties while moving between locations.

+**Common Algorithms:** TLS, SSL

+### Transport Layer Security (TLS)
+An encryption protocol for data integrity between two or more communicating computer applications.
+* TLS 1.0 and 1.1 are **deprecated**.
+* **TLS 1.2 and TLS 1.3** are the current best practices.

+### Secure Sockets Layer (SSL)
+An older encryption protocol for data integrity between communicating applications.
+* SSL 1.0, 2.0, and 3.0 are all **deprecated**.

+## S3 - Server-Side Encryption

+Server-Side Encryption (SSE) is **always-on** for all new S3 objects.

+* **SSE-S3:** Amazon S3 manages the keys.
+Encrypts using the AES-GCM (256-bit) algorithm.
+* **SSE-KMS:** Uses AWS Key Management Service (KMS).
+You manage the keys.
+* **SSE-C:** Customer-provided keys.
+You manage the keys entirely.
+* **DSSE-KMS:** Dual-layer server-side encryption.
+Encrypts the object twice for enhanced security.

+> **Note:** Server-side encryption only encrypts the **contents** of an object, not its metadata.